All Too Well: Recognition

-Popularity

 "All Too Well" is a fan-favorite.
-Over time, the song achieved a cult following within Swift's fanbase, as with the critics and other artists as well.
-Despite not being a single, "All Too Well" is one of Swift's most widely recognized, requested, and covered songs.
+Over time, the song achieved a cult following within Swift's fanbase and music critics.
+It is one of Swift's most covered songs.
 Swift herself remarked this unexpected popularity during her Reputation Stadium Tour:

 Upon announcement of the release of the original, 10-minute version of "All Too Well" as part of Swift's second re-recorded album, Red (Taylor's Version), the extended version became the most anticipated song from the album.
 The multimedia release of the album, the 10-minute song, and All Too Well: The Short Film has been described as one of the biggest pop culture moments of 2021.

 The scarf

-"All Too Well" opens with the lines "I walked through the door with you / the air was cold / but something about it felt like home somehow / and I left my scarf there at your sister's house / and you've still got it in your drawer even now", and contains the lines "But you keep my old scarf from that very first week / 'Cause it reminds you of innocence / And it smells like me / You can't get rid of it / 'Cause you remember it all too well" in its final verse.
 Over the years, the whereabouts of the scarf referenced in the lyrics have become a subject of media attention and speculation.
+Amelia Morris, an academic in media and communications, wrote that the scarf became an important part of the "Swiftian mythology", particularly the "Red mythology", that drew the obsession of Swift's fans.
+According to Morris, this fan debate around the scarf contributed to the release of the "(All Too Well) 10 Minute Version" and the short film, representing an evolution in the song's meaning to Swift—who had expressed how performing the song was difficult for her due to its deeply personal content, and her fans—who related to the song on their own terms.

 According to media outlets, the scarf mentioned in the lyrics was originally lost at the residence of American actress Maggie Gyllenhaal, sister of Jake Gyllenhaal.
 According to The Cut, it is a "very 2008 Americana chic" dark blue scarf with red and gray stripes.
 Insider confirmed Gucci as the scarf's brand and that Swift was wearing the scarf when she was taking a stroll in London with both Jake and Maggie Gyllenhaal, as seen in multiple photographs by paparazzi.
 Brad Nelson wrote in The Atlantic that the scarf is a Chekhov's gun whose reappearance in the final verse is thoughtful and "brutal".
 He explained the missing scarf quickly became a "fantastic pop culture mystery" that has created much online buzz.